atrievel/CS1530-Group-4/SampleCode/README.md

   ```

 Now everything should be installed and ready to run!
 To leave the virtual environment, simply type `deactivate` in the terminal
+When you are commiting changes to Github, do not add these folders to your commit.
+Github does not like the binary files and sometimes weird things will happen.